furhouse/docker-rutorrent/README.md

 ### Configuration
-To configure rtorrent, edit the settings in data/rtorrent/.rtorrent.rc after the container has started All options are changeable except for scgi_local, sessions, and the two execute variables at the end of the file
+To configure rtorrent, edit the settings in data/rtorrent/.rtorrent.rc after the container has started All options are changeable except for scgi_local, sessions, and the two execute variables at the end of the file.

+Open the ports that you want by setting them in data/rtorrent/.rtorrent.rc and adding the ports in docker-compose.yaml

 ### Downloads folder
 The default downloads folder is in  data/rtorrent/Downloads